| Daileon allows Java-based applications to

 other than their own.

+What are domain annotations?
 Domain annotations are annotations that are created by the developer and that make sense in a particular domain.
 In simple terms, a domain annotation is a custom annotation.
 Therefore, instead of using annotations provided by a framework, one can define an annotation and use it.
 For instance, instead of using annotations provided by the EJB3 API, users can instead define their own annotations and use them.
 Obviously, this type of annotation requires a special treatment, so the application can run correctly.
 This treatment can be applied by using the Daileon framework.
+Domain Annotations for New Frameworks A framework that is capable of interpreting a domain

-annotation is a framework that is able to identify which
+annotation is a framework that is able to identify whichknown annotations a domain annotation corresponds to.

 That means that, even if an element is annotated with an